wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/1-introduction.md

 These capabilities support three priority scenarios, which are highlighted by Microsoft Cloud for Healthcare in the following ways:

--   **Enhance patient engagement** - Enable patient data to flow securely across the care continuum, creating individualized patient experiences and delivering virtual health tools to facilitate communication between providers and patients
+-   **Enhance patient engagement** - Enable patient data to flow securely across the care continuum, creating individualized patient experiences and delivering virtual health tools to facilitate communication between providers and patients.

 -   **Empower health team collaboration** - Expedite the health teams' ability to coordinate care, collaborate on a shared, unified view of the patient, and continually monitor patients across remote locations.